 Even when you've been dealt rubbish cards for two hours straight, staying disciplined and keeping to suitable beginning hand ranges is a sign of a competent poker promotion player.
 You're better off getting up and leaving if you think 7-3 suit seems like an acceptable hand to call a UTG raise with.

 Pre-flop overplaying will always place you in a bad post-flop situation with inferior holdings, resulting in substantial losses that might have been prevented by just returning your cards to the dealer as directed.
+This is one of the most basic beginner poker mistake that one should avoid.

 Whatever the cause, playing any and all hands will do more harm than good to your wallet.
 Stick to potentially powerful hands like top pairs or suited linking cards until you understand the ropes and gain a handle on the statistical and analytical components of the game.